charroux/AngularBasis/README.md

 docker stop 19ba42399129
 ```

-relace 19ba42399129 with the Container ID.
+replace 19ba42399129 with the Container ID.